 Examples of Sundry Expenses

-As mentioned above these type of expenses do not usually have a separate ledger account however they can be grouped together and clubbed together as sundry expenses.
-There are no hard and fast rules for categorizing a expenses as sundries but they should definitely not include any regular payments or capital expenses.
+As mentioned above these types of expenses do not usually have a separate ledger account however they can be grouped together and clubbed together as sundry expenses.
+There are no hard and fast rules for categorizing expenses as sundries but they should definitely not include any regular payments or capital expenses.